The following provides guidelines for departments to follow when connecting to and using the University of Pittsburgh's Network (PittNet).

 - Install and maintain network cable in accordance with current network and facility standards.

 - Provide connectivity to the public commodity Internet and to private research networks.

 - CSSD has the sole responsibility for providing the University of Pittsburgh with IPv4 and IPv6 address space and the assignment of addresses to machines.

 - CSSD has the sole responsibility for DNS services and name and address resolution for pitt.edu and other University of Pittsburgh registered domains.

 - Manage workgroup and end-user devices in accordance with applicable University policies and procedures.

 - Ensure that workgroup and end-user devices meet appropriate standards for attachment to PittNet wherever applicable.
 A single device per PittNet port is permitted.

-- Submit IP Address request forms to request new or changes to an existing IP address and fully qualified domain name (FQDN) from CSSD for each device attached to a PittNet port.
+- Submit IP address request forms to request a new or changes to an existing IP address and fully qualified domain name (FQDN) from CSSD for each device attached to a PittNet port.

 Network Use Standards